bishalk21/node-js/README.md

 ```

 - jwt.verify(): verifies a token and returns the decoded payload

+- payload: a JSON object that contains the data that is being transferred
 - secret-key: a secret key that is used to sign the token\
-- expiresIn: a time in seconds or a string describing a time span (e.g., 60, "2 days", "10h", "7d")
+- expiresIn: a time in seconds or a string describing a time span (e.g., 60, "2 days", "10h", "7d", "never")

 - JWT Structure